Executive Coaching for Farmers Is A Knowledge Transfer Tool

 That’s one of the most important lessons I’ve learned on my family farm, and I’ve made it my mission to help farmers achieve the lives that they want by giving them the knowledge and tools that they need.

-Farming in many places is better than ever, with big harvests and big opportunities. À la fois, it’s never been harder or more complicated.
+Farming in many places is better than ever, with big harvests and big opportunities.
+At the same time, it’s never been harder or more complicated.
 You can’t just put a crop in the ground and help it grow.
 You have to be the CEO, CFO, and the COO of an agricultural business—and the traditional ways of learning to farm just don’t cut it anymore.

 That’s why a colleague and I started Farmer Coach, a new program for food producers to improve their finances, risk management, and knowledge transfer from one generation to the next.

 We’re all attracted to careers in farming for different reasons.
 Many of us grew up on farms and took over what our parents and grandparents built.
-A lot of us are drawn to small towns, rural communities, and family life. pour les agriculteurs, "Take Our Kids To Work Day” means letting our children ride with us in our combines—and we can do it whenever we like, rather than just one day per year at the corporate office.
+A lot of us are drawn to small towns, rural communities, and family life.
+For farmers, “Take Our Kids To Work Day” means letting our children ride with us in our combines—and we can do it whenever we like, rather than just one day per year at the corporate office.

 That’s certainly my experience.
-I grow barley, canola, blé, and more on my family farm in Moosomin, Saskatchewan.
+I grow barley, canola, wheat, and more on my family farm in Moosomin, Saskatchewan.
 I wouldn’t trade it for anything.

 My dad was already teaching me how to raise a crop, and he kept on doing it in the way that farming fathers and farming sons or daughters have done for generations.